 Thursday, September 07, 2017

-Humble creatives and wide open spaces surrounded my childhood.
+My childhood was couched in wide open spaces and humble creatives.
 A poetry-reciting farmer, loom artist, pet portrait painter and chronic mechanical tinkerer were all at work in my midst.
 No one was ever idle; things were always being invented and made.
 My mother encouraged my every artistic whim, and we often sat together carving animals out of bars of soap, sketching with charcoal, and writing storybooks.
 Music played, always.
 I befriended field mice and hid in dense pastures of milkweed and thistle.
 I believed I could control the clouds with my mind, and sensed that my young heart's home was among the trees and fields.

 And alongside this earthy creativity, my youth was marked by loss and depression.
 It culminated in my teens as my dad suffered a terminal illness.
 Overwhelmed with worry about his impending death, I turned to my great grandfather's 19th-century poetry books.
 I secretly carried them in my high school bag and escaped into their world of Emerson, Browning, and Poe.
 The gold leaf and delicate bindings clashed with the 80s neon of the day, but I found comfort in those dog-eared pages.
 They seemed suspended in time and impervious to reality.
 These books led me to more modern poets like Plath and Roethke, and I quieted my anxiety by writing binders upon binders of my own poems and journals.